timquinlan/nginxplus_dynamic_rewrites/README.md

         }

         location /expired {
-            return 200 "that redirect is expired\n";
+            return 200 "that rewrite is expired\n";
         }

         location /api {